Updated for 2026 based on real Trex deck installs by Riverview Decks.

 Can Trex Decking Be A DIY Project?

-Composite decking may seem like a good DIY project, but it can be dangerous if not installed correctly.
-If you don’t have the proper tools or experience, it’s best to leave the installation to a professional.
+Composite decking might seem like a good DIY project, but it can be risky if not installed correctly.
+If you don’t have the right tools or experience, it’s best to leave the installation to a professional.

-Composite decking is very heavy and requires more support than traditional wood decking.
-This means you’ll need to add more joists to your deck frame.
-If not done properly, this can weaken your deck and make it dangerous.
+Composite decking is heavy and requires more support than traditional wood decking, meaning you’ll need to add more joists to your deck frame.
+Improper installation can weaken your deck and make it unsafe.

-Another thing about composite is that it can’t be refinished, so any mistake in the design and installation will mean a costly mistake that can break the flow of your outdoor space.
+Another important point is that composite decking can’t be refinished.
+Any mistake in the design or installation can be costly and disrupt the flow of your outdoor space.

 Hiring A Professional To Install Your Composite Deck